Two-view Graph Neural Networks for Knowledge Graph Completion: Our model WGE

-\paragraph{Relation-focused view.} WGE also aims to attain the potential dependence between two neighborhood relations (e.g. ``child\_of'' and ``spouse'') to enhance learning representations.
-To do that, from $G$, our WGE extracts relation-focused (RF) constraints in the form of (\textit{subjective relation, predicate entity, objective relation}), denoted as $(r_s, e_p, r_o)$, wherein $e_p$ is the tail entity for the relation $r_s$ and also the head entity for the relation $r_o$, e.g. (born\_in, New\_York, city\_of).
+WGE also aims to attain the potential dependence between two neighborhood relations (e.g. ``child\_of'' and ``spouse'') to enhance learning representations.
+To do that, from $G$, our WGE extracts relation-focused (RF) constraints in the form of (\textit{subjective relation, predicate entity, objective relation}), denoted as $(r_s, e_p, r_o)$, wherein $e_p$ is the tail entity for the relation $r_s$ and also the head entity for the relation $r_o$, e.g. (born\_in, Sydney, city\_in).
 Here, WGE keeps a certain fraction $\beta$ of common RF constraints based on ranking how often two relations $r_s$ and $r_o$ co-appear in all extracted RF ones.
-Then, WGE transforms those obtained common RF constraints into a single undirected relation-focused graph $\mathcal{G}_{rf} = \left\{\mathcal{V}_{rf}, \mathcal{E}_{rf}\right\}$ viewing both entities and relations as individual nodes, wherein $\mathcal{V}_{rf}$ is the set of entity and relation nodes, $\mathcal{E}_{rf}$ is the set of edges.
+Then, WGE transforms those common obtained RF constraints into a single undirected relation-focused graph $\mathcal{G}_{rf} = \left\{\mathcal{V}_{rf}, \mathcal{E}_{rf}\right\}$ that views both entities and relations as individual nodes, wherein $\mathcal{V}_{rf}$ is the set of entity and relation nodes, $\mathcal{E}_{rf}$ is the set of edges.
 For example, as shown in Figure \ref{fig:graph_complex}, given an RF constraint $(r_1, e_2, r_2)$, WGE considers $r_1$, $e_2$, and $r_2$ as individual nodes in $\mathcal{G}_{rf}$ with edges among them. $\mathcal{G}_{rf}$ is associated with an adjacency matrix $\boldsymbol{A}_{rf}$: